MicrosoftDocs/dynamics-365-fraud-protection/content/Functions.md

    A name with which the parameter can be referenced.

 #### 2. Data Type
    Every input parameter should have a type associated to it.
 Specifying the type converts the value of that parameter to the corresponding type.
-Currently functions support all the primitive types such as Boolean, DateTime, Double, Integer and String.
+Currently functions support all the data types listed in the table below

 | Data type | Sample value |
 |----------|---------------|